 - surviving family members of service members killed in action

-Spouses and dependents are usually eligible, too.
-As stated above, these eligibility requirements can vary by base, and it is best to contact the campground regarding eligibility questions.
+Usually, spouses and dependents are eligible to book reservations, too.
+As stated above, eligibility requirements vary by base.
+It’s always best to contact the specific campground you plan to visit regarding eligibility questions.

 Connecting Service Members

-Many military members feel that these campgrounds help them stay connected to their peers.
-There are even military travel communities.
+Military travel communities also unite veterans and active-duty military members.
 One in particular is called S*M*A*R*T, which stands for Special Military Active Retired Travel Club.
 This organization plans activities and group gatherings for military members and their families.

 Have you ever stayed at a military campground?
 Comment below.